pyeventsourcing/eventsourcing/docs/topics/process.rst

 possible foundation for such automation.

 ..
-There are other ways in which the reliability could be relaxed...
+There are ways in which the reliability could be relaxed...

 Actor model runner